NikolaiRadke/Noko/write_eeprom/README.md

 2. Open a terminal

-3. To communicate through the connection, the user must be a member of the group **Dialout**.
+3. To communicate through the connection, the user must be a member of the group **dialout**.
 This can easily be done once-for-all with this command:
 ``` sudo usermod -aG dialout $(whoami) ```

 4. Set parameter of serial communication with